 Others

 The VN Yang model can be easily augmented to support the mapping of VN to the Services such as L3SM and L2SM as described in [TE-MAP].

 The VN Yang model can be extended to support telemetry, performance monitoring and network autonomics as described in [ACTN-PM].Summary

-This section summarizes the innovative service features of the ACTN VN Yang.
+This section summarizes the innovative service features of the VN Yang.

 o Maintenance of AP and VNAP along with VN.